 Information Technology in Health

-Bachelor of Mathematics with extension in Computing, from Universidade Estadual Paulista (UNESP).
+Information Technology in Health Bachelor in Mathematics with extension in Computing, Universidade Estadual Paulista (UNESP).
 He holds an MBA in Hospital Management from UNINTER.
-He worked as professor and course coordinator at CTI / UNESP.
+He acted as professor and course coordinator at CTI / UNESP.
 He has developed several solutions in Information Technology, with emphasis in the health area.
-He wrote the software for threshold evaluation and maximum auditory comfort for children with cochlear implants, in doctoral and postdoctoral projects.
-Since 2004, he has been developing consulting services for operators of supplementary health insurance plans.
-He was Coordinator of Information Technology and associate consultant of IMPACTO Health Audit, where he developed solutions for loss management and medical analysis and compensation based on performance.
-At 2IM, he is Director of Products and works in the Innovation Sector to develop new products.
+He wrote the software for threshold assessment and maximum auditory comfort for children with cochlear implants in both doctoral and postdoctoral projects.
+Since 2004, he has been developing consulting services for operators of supplementary health plans.
+He was Information Technology Coordinator and associate consultant of IMPACTO Health Audit, where he developed solutions for claims management and medical performance analysis and compensation.
+At 2Im, he is Product Director and works in the Innovation Sector to develop new products.

 Management in Health Audit

-Nurse, Master in Health Information Technology, from PUC-PR, Postgraduate in Health Plans Administration from PUC-PR, Specialist in Nursing Audit, from the Brazilian Society of Nurses Auditors, she was President of the Society of Nurses Auditors PR.
-Certificate by Lifecare INC – U.S., in Homecare and by Biomedical System - U.S., in Case Management Programs.
-Postgraduate Professor in the Audit and Management courses at UTP Uningá and in Administration in Nursing Services at PUC-PR.
-Instructor of training courses and training of health cost teams in Brazil.
-She is the Managing Partner of Impacto Tecnologias Management in Health and of 2iM Medical Intelligence.
+Health Audit Management, Nurse, Master in Health Information Technology, PUC-PR, Postgraduate in Administration in Health Plans by PUC-PR, Specialist in Nursing Audit, by the Brazilian Society of Nurses Auditors, she worked as a President of the Society of Nurses Auditors in Parana.
+She was certified by Lifecare INC - USA, in Homecare and by the Biomedical System - USA, in Case Management Programs.
+Postgraduate Professor in the courses of Audit and Management of UTP Uningá and in Administration in Nursing Services of the PUC University in Parana.
+She has worked as an instructor in training courses and training of health cost teams in Brazil.
+She was the Managing Partner of Impact Technologies Health Management and 2iM Medical Intelligence.

 Walter Lyrio do Valle

-Doctor graduated from the Federal University of São Paulo (UNIFESP), with specialization in General Surgery, Public Health and Hospital Management and MBA in Health Management by the Hospital das Clínicas of São Paulo.
-He was Technical Director of Unidas, Deputy Director of Management of accredited network of Medial, Medical Manager of VIVO and Fundação CESP.
-Currently, he coordinates the SUS audit; he is an Advisor to the Executive Board of Hospital das Clínicas of the University of São Paulo (USP) and Medical Auditor and Manager of the accredited network of the State Treasury of São Paulo.
-He acts as a consultant and advisor to the Brazilian Federation of Hospitals (FBH) and the Association of Hospitals of the State of São Paulo (AHESP).
-It is part of the technical groups of the National Regulatory Agency for Private Health Insurance and Plans (ANS), Committee for Standardization of Health Information (COPISS) and New Models of Hospital Remuneration.
-At 2Im, he acts as a senior consultant, being a specialist in the GPS-HOSPITALS product to evaluate the performance of the clinical staff and hospitalization units.
+Doctor graduated from the Federal University of São Paulo (UNIFESP), specializing in General Surgery, Public Health and Hospital Management and MBA in Health Management by the Hospital das Clínicas de São Paulo.
+He has worked as Technical Director of Unidas, Deputy Director of Management of accredited network of Medial, Medical Manager of VIVO and CESP Foundation.
+He currently coordinates the SUS (Unified Health System) audit, is an Advisor to the Executive Board of the Hospital das Clínicas of the University of São Paulo (USP) and Medical Auditor and Manager of accredited network of the São Paulo State Treasury.
+He is a consultant and advisor to the Brazilian Federation of Hospitals (FBH) and the Association of Hospitals of the State of São Paulo (AHESP).
+He is part of the technical groups of the National Agency for Supplementary Health (ANS), Committee for Standardization of Health Information (COPISS) and New Models of Hospital Remuneration.
+At 2Im, he acts as a senior consultant, as a specialist in the GPS-HOSPITALS product to evaluate the performance of the clinical staff and hospitalization units.

 Marcelo Cunio Machado Fonseca MD, PhD

 Pediatrics doctor graduated from the Federal University of São Paulo (UNIFESP), specialized in Pediatric Intensive Therapy, Master in Economics and Health Management and PhD in Medicine from the same institution.
-He has completed the extension courses of Marketing and Management from American Management Association and Clinical Epidemiology and Biostatistics from Harvard School of Public Health.
-He is a graduate and post-graduate professor at the Faculty of Health Technologies of UNIFESP, where he teaches Health Technology Assessment, Clinical Research and Pediatrics.
-Still at UNIFESP, he was the founder of the Nucleus of Clinical Trials and he is currently the general manager of the Nucleus of Health Technology Assessment (NATS).
-He is president of the Brazilian Chapter of International Society for Pharmacoeconomics and Outcomes Research (ISPOR).
+He completed the Marketing and Management Extension courses by the American Management Association and Clinical Epidemiology and Biostatistics by the Harvard School of Public Health.
+He is a graduated and post-graduated professor at the Faculty of Health Technologies of UNIFESP, where he teaches Health Technology Assessment, Clinical Research and Pediatrics.
+And also at UNIFESP, he was the founder of the Nucleus of Clinical Trials and is currently the general manager of the Nucleus of Health Technology Assessment (NATS).
+He is president of the Brazilian Chapter of the International Society for Pharmacoeconomics and Outcomes Research (ISPOR).

 Gabriela Tannus Branco de Araújo, MSc

-Economist graduated from the Fundação Armando Álvares Penteado (FAAP), with an extension course in Marketing at Escola Superior de Propaganda e Marketing (ESPM) and an MBA in Health Economics and Management from UNIFESP.
+Economist graduated from the Armando Álvares Penteado Foundation (FAAP), with a degree in Marketing at Escola Superior de Propaganda e Marketing (ESPM) and an MBA in Economics and Health Management from UNIFESP.
 Master in Health Sciences from UNIFESP and PhD student at the same institution.
-She also carried out face-to-face extension courses of Leading Professional Services Firms and Business Innovations in Global Health Care Delivery at Harvard Business School.
-Specialist in charge of the Health Technology Assessment Office of UNIFESP.
-She is currently the vice-president of the Brazilian Chapter of International Society for Pharmacoeconomics and Outcomes Research (ISPOR), and a member of the ISPOR Latin American Consortium Executive Committee.
+She also held the in-person extension courses Leading Professional Services Firms and Business Innovations in Global Health Care Delivery at Harvard Business School.
+Specialist in charge of the Office of Assessment of Health Technology of UNIFESP.
+She is currently the vice president of the Brazilian Chapter of the International Society for Pharmacoeconomics and Outcomes Research (ISPOR) and a member of the ISPOR Latin American Consortium Executive Committee.

-He graduated in Information Systems from the State University of the North of Paraná (UENP).
-He holds a specialization in web technologies from the Pontifical Catholic University of Paraná (PUC-PR) and currently holds an MBA in Project Management at Universidade Positivo.
-He has professionalization in information technology and data security and web hacking 2.0.
-He has already worked in the market as a developer analyst and project coordinator, as well as a web development instructor.
-At 2iM Inteligência Médica, he works in the development and integration team.
+He graduated in Information Systems from the State University of Northern Paraná (UENP).
+He holds a specialization in web technologies from the Pontifical Catholic University of Paraná (PUC-PR) and an MBA in Project Management at Universidade Positivo.
+He has a degree in Information Technology and Data Security, Data Science and Machine Learning.
+He has worked in the market as a developer analyst and project coordinator, as well as an instructor in web development.
+At 2iM Medical Intelligence, he acts as a manager of the Research & Development & Innovation area.

-Graduated in Nursing from Faculdades Pequeno Príncipe, postgraduate in Innovation Management from the Federal University of Santa Catarina and master in Biomedical Engineering from Federal Technological University of Paraná.
-She worked as an evidence-based medical analyst nurse at the Unimed Federation of the State of Paraná 2007 - 2014.
-At 2iM S/A, she works in the area of epidemiology and technical support for the development of the GPS.2iM© solution.
+She holds a Bachelor's degree in Nursing from Pequeno Príncipe Colleges, a postgraduate degree in Innovation Management from the Federal University of Santa Catarina and a Master's degree in Biomedical Engineering from the Universidade Tecnológica Federal do Paraná.
+She acted as a nurse analyst of evidence-based medicine at the Unimed Federation of Paraná State from 2007 to 2014.
+At 2iM S / A, she works in the area of epidemiology and technical support for the development of the GPS.2iM © solution.

 Code of Conduct

-The essence of the 2iM® business lies in aggregating and integrating data from the various players in the healthcare area, whether public or private.
-In this way, the result of our work is the knowledge of confidential data.
-In this sense, the 2iM® Code of Conduct establishes our line of conduct and the way we deal with this fact.
+The essence of the 2iM® business lies in aggregating and integrating data from various health players, whether public or private.
+This way, the result of our work is the knowledge of confidential data.
+In this sense, the 2iM® Code of Conduct establishes our line of conduct and the way we deal with this.

-Therefore, the 2iM Code of Conduct is intended to reinforce our values and principles, specifying our work behavior, especially with regard to relations with patients, clients and outsourced consultants, whether in the public or private area.
-Following our main ethical, anti-corruption and transparency standards is our role and responsibility.
-Thus, we contribute to good corporate governance of our company and our customers and partners by managing the relevant risks with our activity.
+Therefore, the 2iM® Code of Conduct is intended to reinforce our values and principles, specifying our work behavior, especially with regard to relationships with patients, clients and outsourced consultants, whether in the public or private area.
+Following our core ethical, anti-corruption and transparency standards is our role and responsibility.
+Thus, we contribute to the good corporate governance of our company and our clients and partners by managing the risks that are pertinent to our business.

-We ensure the confidentiality and secrecy of the personal data required by the Brazilian Constitution of 1988 in its fifth article.
+We guarantee the confidentiality and secrecy of personal data required by the Brazilian Constitution of 1988 in its fifth article.

-For the disclosure of the results, we work with absolute data, preferably numeric and acronyms to not individualize and detail personal statements.
+For the dissemination of results, we work with absolute data, preferably numerical and acronyms to not individualize and detail personal statements.

-We do not disclose the patient's name, at most, their initials and location.
-To avoid homonyms or even research bias due to the patient changes doctors, we use the initials of the mother's name.
+We do not disclose the patient's name, at most their initials and location.
+To avoid homonyms, or even research bias due to the fact that the patient changes doctors, we use the initials of the mother's name.

-We do not use confidential information, such as illness or signs and symptoms that the patient has, for our own purposes, to help some interested party or to harm any other.
+We do not use sensitive information, such as illness or signs and symptoms that the patient has, for our own purposes, to help some interested party or to harm any other.

-We acknowledge and respect that the patient is the only one entitled to disclose his/her confidential information or authorize (in writing) the disclosure.
+We acknowledge and respect that the patient is the only one entitled to disclose your confidential information or authorize (in writing) your disclosure.

-With physicians and other providers of health services
+With doctors and other providers of health services

-The data of physicians and other health service providers are not identified, at most, including initials, city of service, region and expertise or type of provider.
+The data of doctors and other providers of health services are not identified, at most including initial, city of care, region and specialty or type of provider.

-We acknowledge and respect that the physician is the custodian of patient information.
+We acknowledge and respect that the doctor is the custodian of patient information.

-We do not interfere in the treatment established by the doctor.
+We do not interfere with the treatment established by the doctor.

 With the pharmaceutical industry

-We do not provide data or information specific to patients, physicians or other health care providers.
+We do not provide specific information or information about patients, doctors or other health care providers.

-In the communication materials, our or clients’ material, we respect the established by the standards in force in the country (RDC 96).
+In the communication materials, our or the customers, we respect the established by the norms in force in the country (RDC 96).

 We guarantee the secrecy and confidentiality of the strategic information obtained.
-We are custodians of all material delivered, original or copy, or that contains strategic confidential information.
-In the end, we return, along with the work done, all material delivered.
+We are custodians of any and all original, copy, or material that contains strategic confidential information.
+In the end, we return, along with the work done, all the material delivered.

 With clients, public or private managers and strategic alliances

-We do not practice or encourage bribery and corruption.
+We do not and do not encourage bribery and corruption.

-We do not take messages to third parties, no matter what.
+We do not take messages to third parties, whatever they may be.

-We do not provide any patient or doctor specific data or information.
+We do not provide patient or doctor specific information or information.

-We seek to establish contracts, terms of responsibility and confidentiality in performed works.
+We seek to establish contracts, terms of responsibility and confidentiality in the work performed.

-“Confidential Information" means information of a confidential nature or property of any party disclosed to the other party, including matters of a technical nature such as secrets of business, methods, prototypes, data, ideas, designs, formulation, know-how and similar items that may be disclosed and are not configured in public or published information or in sources of business, in addition to any other information designated by the client and 2iM® as confidential.
+"Confidential Information" means information of a confidential nature or property of any party disclosed to the other party, including matters of a technical nature such as business secrets, methods, prototypes, data, ideas, designs, formulation, know-how and similar items may be disclosed and are not set out in public or published information or sources of business, in addition to any other information designated by the client and 2iM® as confidential.

-2iM® employees, partners and collaborators in general have access to a lot of information from 2iM® customers: physicians, patients, and others.
-All such information must be considered "confidential information" at all times and for all purposes, and its disclosure is disallowed.
+2iM® employees, partners and employees in general have access to a wealth of information from 2iM® customers: doctors, patients, and others.
+All such information is to be considered as "confidential information" at all times and for all purposes, and its disclosure is disallowed.

 We work with public information and identify the sources of research in order to demonstrate and prove their origin.